Horace (video game): Development and release

 Horace was primarily developed by Paul Helman across seven years.
 He was responsible for the project's art, design, music, gameplay, writing and promotion of the project.
 Three years after the development of Horace commenced, Helman received some assistance from programmer Sean Scaplehorn, who helped create a game demo for a conference in London which drew the attention of some publisher representatives in attendance.
 505 Games eventually approached Helman with a publishing deal; the company assigned Helman a producer and allowed him creative freedom to develop Horace for four years.

 Some of the major influences for Horace included Helman's past work experiences with the Die Hard Trilogy as a one-time employee of Probe Entertainment; the development of a video game called Boom TV which was eventually canceled as a result of the September 11 attacks due to the presence of the World Trade Center buildings as a destructible environmental element; and the sights and surroundings of the industrial town of Sittingbourne where Helman resides.
 The scope and scale of the Final Fantasy role-playing game franchise informed Helman's desire to make an "arty platformer" which gradually expands into a sprawling in-game world.
 The plot of Horace, a satirical story about a robot who is unwittingly elevated into a prominent public figure and is attempting to reunite with individuals he consider to be his family, is inspired by the story arc of the protagonist of the 1979 film Being There.
 A self-professed pop culture enthusiast, Helman promoted Horace as a game that appeals to nostalgia: he intentionally seeded numerous cultural references or in-jokes to classical music, cinema and video games throughout the in-game world.

 The Windows version of Horace was launched on July 19, 2019.
 A port for the Nintendo Switch was released on October 21, 2020.
 A limited physical release for Horace was available through Super Rare's website, limited to a purchase of two copies per person.
 The release run consisted of 4,000 copies available, with each copy bundled with interior artwork, an exclusive sticker, trading cards, and a full-colour manual.

 Reception

 According to review aggregator Metacritic, both PC and Nintendo Switch versions of Horace has received generally favorable reviews.

+On November 28, 2022, Paul Helman received the Love Story Gaming Award for Excellence in Storytelling for his work on Horace.